Skip to Content

 A friendly skate at the Seacoast Science Center

-The Seacoast Science Center is a 501(c)3 nonprofit organization, and is open Saturday through Monday in the winter, and daily in the summer.
+The Seacoast Science Center is a 501(c)3 nonprofit organization and is open Wednesday through Sunday from 10 am to 4 pm in the winter, and daily in the summer.
 Educational programs are offered for kids and adults throughout the year with a rotating cast of cool educational displays.

 Hike the Trails at Odiorne Point State Park